OWRC/interpolants/modelling/waterbudgetmodel.md

 # Executive Summary
-**_to fix_**

 - Integrated groundwater surface water numerical model
 - Built for fast computation
 - simulates evaporation, runoff, infiltration, watertable elevations, groundwater recharge occurring after a rainfall and/or snowmelt event.
-- model run from the hydrological water year 2010 (2009-10-01) through water year 2020.
+- model run from the hydrological water year 2002 (2001-10-01) through water year 2020.
 - Precipitation was collected from [CaPA-RDPA](https://eccc-msc.github.io/open-data/msc-data/nwp_hrdpa/readme_hrdpa_en/)
-- Snowmelt was collected from [SNODAS]()
+- Snowmelt was collected from [SNODAS](https://nsidc.org/data/g02158/versions/1)
 - $T_a$, $r$, $u$ from MSC
-- Potential evaporation $(E_a)$ determined using the [empirical wind functions of Penman (1948)]()
+- Potential evaporation $(E_a)$ determined using the [empirical wind functions of Penman (1948)](/interpolants/modelling/waterbudget/data.html#atmospheric-demand-e_a)
-- 12.1M x 50x50 m cells x 6-hourly ts x 10 years
+- 12.1M x 50x50 m cells x 6-hourly ts x 20 years
 - use of regional climate fields (model inputs—precipitation, temperature, snowmelt, etc.)
 - explicit soil moisture accounting scheme
-- cold content energy balance snowpack model
+- cold content energy balance snowpack model when SNODAS was unavailable (pre-2010)
-- distribution function-based shallow groundwater model with groundwater feedback mechanisms
+- distribution function-based shallow groundwater model with groundwater feedback mechanisms following TOPMODEL
+- a cascade overland flow routing
 <!-- - a one-dimensional first-order kinematic overland flow module	 -->
 The following is a description of the water budget tool located on our website, hereinafter referred to as the "*model*".